DimitriiVasilev/Telegram_bot/ReadMe.txt

-This is a Telegram bot
+This is a Telegram bot (username - '@Snyazybot').
+It acts like a to do list: you can write down a list of tasks to do and the bot will store it using SQLite.
+After a task has been done you should send message '/done' and keyboard with your tasks will appear.
+To remove a task from the list you can simply chose it on the keyboard.
+To get help write '/start' to the bot.
-Telegram is the Russian messenger which was created by Pavel Durov username of this bot is ShnyaznyBot
+Telegram is the Russian messenger which was created by Pavel Durov